This post contains affiliate links.

 The picture above is of my Badger, single action, siphon feed, external mix, airbrush.
 It couldn’t be much more different from my Pache, double action, gravity feed, internal mix airbrush.
 I will go over the differences between them next.

 Gravity feed vs Siphon feed

 This describes the method of getting the paint from the paint cup to the mixing area.
 The two paint delivery methods make a difference when using your airbrush.
 Gravity feed is when you have a paint cup of some type on the top of your airbrush, The paint is pulled into the air stream of the brush primarily by gravity.
 In a siphon feed system, you have a paint cup that is below or to the side of the airbrush.
 Air passes over the tip of the paint tube and siphons the paint out of the paint pot against gravity.
-Many double action airbrushes are also gravity feed airbrushes, but there are single action gravity feed airbrushes available as well.
+Many double-action airbrushes are also gravity feed airbrushes, but there are single-action gravity feed airbrushes available as well.

 Internal Mix vs External Mix

-    Siphon feed airbrushes can be either internal or external mix.
+Siphon feed airbrushes can be either internal or external mixes.
 It is easy to tell which is which.
 If the siphon tube goes directly into the barrel of your airbrush then it is an internal mix airbrush.
-However if your airbrush is like my Badger 550 and the siphon tube goes into a needle that is held out in front of your airbrush, then it is external mix.
+However, if your airbrush is like my Badger 550 and the siphon tube goes into a needle that is held out in front of your airbrush, then it is an external mix.
 This means that as the air passes over the tip of the needle it draws the paint up through the tube and then it is placed on the model that you are painting.

 I find that I get a condition called dry tip more often with my external mix airbrush.
 Dry tip is when some of the paint coming out of the airbrush dries on the tip of the needle.
 When this happens it can block the paint as it comes out of the airbrush.
-This also seems to happen more when using water based paint like the acrylics that are most commonly used when painting miniatures.
+This also seems to happen more when using water-based paint like the acrylics that are most commonly used when painting miniatures.